Engineering diamond interfaces free of dark spins: Results

-where $ V_{dd}(\vec{r})$ denotes the dipolar interaction between the NV center and a dark spin at position $\vec{r}$ (see Appendix \ref{DEER FID Derivation} for detailed derivation).
-Our model for $\langle F \rangle$ results in characteristic functional dependencies on $\gamma_e$, $\sigma$, and NV depth ($d$).
-Numerical solutions for a range of typical values of these three parameters are displayed in Fig.~\ref{fig:FIDModel}(a).
-We measure $\langle F(t) \rangle$ by sweeping $t$ in the DEER sequence (Fig.~\ref{fig:DEER}(a)) and fitting the result $\log( -\log(\langle F(t) \rangle ))$ to our model.
-The fits for Sample 2 are shown in Fig.~\ref{fig:FIDModel}(b) as solid black lines.
-For short times, the phase $\log( \langle F(t) \rangle )$ follows a ballistic evolution as indicated by an exponent of $2$, whereas for long times, the phase evolution has a distinct diffusive character with exponent $2/3$ (dotted gray lines).
+We measure $\langle F(t) \rangle$ by sweeping $t$ in the DEER sequence (Fig.~\ref{fig:DEER}(a)) and conventional Hahn-echo sequence, and then fitting the result $\log( -\log(\langle F(t) \rangle ))$ to our model.
+The fits for Samples 1 and 2 are shown in Fig.~\ref{fig:FIDModel}(b,c) respectively as solid black lines.
+For short times, the coherence follows a ballistic evolution as indicated by an exponent of $2$, whereas for long times, the phase evolution has a distinct diffusive character with exponent $2/3$ (dotted gray lines).
 This is a signature of a two-dimensional dark spin bath \cite{davis2023probing}.
-In comparison, a three-dimensional dark spin noise model is not suitable to describe the system, demonstrated by the poor fit for the 300 ALD cycle data (dashed black line).
-For even longer evolution times, depolarization of the dark spin bath needs to be considered, as indicated by a deviation of our model from the exponent of $2/3$ (dotted gray line).
+For Sample 1, the two-dimensional bath fits $\log( -\log(\langle F(t) \rangle ))$ well for coatings up to 90 ALD cycles, where a dark spin DEER signal remains detectable (see Fig.~\ref{fig:DEER}(b,c)).
+Thicker coatings show no clear dark spin resonance, and the averaged coherence $\langle F(t)\rangle$ remains close to 1.
+This indicates that there is negligible impact of dark electron spins on NV coherence.
+When computing $\log(-\log(\langle F(t)\rangle))$, the small deviations from 1 are strongly amplified, which accounts for the noise in the 150-cycle and 300-cycle Sample 1 data in Fig.~\ref{fig:FIDModel}(b).
+In this regime, the model effectively breaks down because the surface dark-spin contribution is too small to be reliably extracted.
+By contrast, there is never full suppression of the dark spin resonance for Sample 2 (see Fig.~\ref{fig:DEER}(c)).
+As such, the two-dimensional noise model fits well for all coatings measured.
+For reference, a three-dimensional dark spin noise model is not suitable for Sample 2, demonstrated by the poor fit for the 300 ALD cycle data (dashed black line in Fig.~\ref{fig:FIDModel}(c)).
+We note that for very long evolution times, relaxation of the dark spin bath must be considered, as indicated by a deviation of our model from the exponent of $2/3$.